 The Dangers of Ketamine

-Ketamine is a Class B drug and as such possession can result in people facing up to five years in jail, while possession with the intent to supply could mean up to 14 years in prison.
+Ketamine is a Class B drug and possession can result in you facing up to five years in jail, while possession with the intent to supply could mean up to 14 years in prison.
 That being said, ketamine use continues to increase particularly in the 16 to 24 age group.
 In fact, 2020 had the highest estimate of reported use of ketamine in the last 10 years as recorded by the Crime Survey for England and Wales (CSEW).

 What is Ketamine?